mahdiHash/mahdiHash/README.md

 - i'm not good at socializing, it's really hard :/

-- you can contact me via email if you want: mahdihashemiii939@gmail.com
+- you can contact me via email if you want: mahdihashemiii939 gmail com

 i guess that's it for now. have a nice day/night :)